 The internet is by far the biggest tool for your business today.
 93% of consumers search the internet before buying any product or service.
 That makes your website getting to the front of the line in their searches very important.
 SEO is a process that gets your website ranked higher than other websites when someone does a keyword search, a.k.a a Google search.
 Maximizing your website’s SEO gains more visibility for your business online, which will increase your website traffic.

 When a person searches for something online, sites at the top of the results get the most visibility and are considered the most relevant to the search’s intent.
 Having your website in the top listed sites builds your credibility in the eyes of potential customers.
 How many times do you go to the second page of a search when you look for something online?
 Although there may be 10 or 100 other pages generated from a search, those on that first page get most of the business.

-- Here are some important facts about how important SEO is for your business.
+- Here are some important facts about how important SEO Helping Businesses makes an impact.
 If your SEO is low, then your business is…

 - Missing on around 40,000 searches every second that could be potential customers

 - Losing 14.6% of possible leads

 - Missing out on an easy and inexpensive way to beat large companies with lots of money and an established brand

 - Ignoring online traffic that can contribute more than 40% of your company’s revenue.